 Last year I wrote a post about second-hand shopping and the benefits of doing it, but today, after getting used to doing it myself, I have 2 tips that will make the experience even better.

-I don’t buy much because I am a minimalist and my fashion icons are Lara Croft and Sam Winchester, no joke here, but when I do it I know I need two things if I want to avoid losing my mind: I need time and I need focus.
+I don’t buy much because I am a minimalist and my fashion icons are Lara Croft and Sam Winchester, no joke here, but when I do it I know I need two things if I want to avoid losing my mind: I need time and I need focus (lots of it).

 I hate when I know I need new pants and New Yorker always makes sure I go out happy with a new pair, but I don’t want to support sweatshops.
 I then decide to go to a thrift store and try my very best to find some pants that fit.

 It rarely happens that I love my clothes as much as the new ones, but in my heart, I feel better.

 So if you are like me, you shop second-hand because you want to feel better in your heart but you are never excited to do it, here are two things that help me make the best out of it.